 Ironically, the term “henge” from the name Stonehenge has nothing to do with astronomy.
 It’s an ancient precursor to our word “hinge,” and refers to a place where two things join together.
 Stonehenge, then, means something like, “the place where all those stones are stacked together.”

-The colloquial usage of “henge” to refer to any place where the rising or setting sun lines up with the surrounding architecture has since spread.
+The use of “henge” for places where the Sun lines up with the surrounding architecture has since spread.
 Although Manhattanhenge is perhaps one of the most dramatic displays of the phenomenon, due to its location on the Atlantic seaboard, other communities built on grid plans boast their own “henges.”
 There’s Chicagohenge, Torontohenge, Montrealhenge, and even MIT-henge at the Massachusetts Institute of Technology (which may actually have preceded Manhattanhenge as the first modern usage of the term).

 The exact date of the Manhattanhenges varies each year, depending on the date of the summer solstice, but they usually fall around at the end of May and mid-July.